-The Company will subsequently interconnect the expanded Power Islands detailed in OC9.4.7.9 to form larger Power Islands which will then be connected to form an integrated system as detailed in OC9.5 which is a fundamental component of the Electricity System Restoration Standard.
-This should eventually achieve the re-establishment of the Total System or that part of the Total System subject to the Partial Shutdown, as the case may be.
-The interconnection of Power Islands will utilise the provisions of all or part of OC9.5 (Re-Synchronisation of De-synchronised Power Islands) and in such a situation such provisions will be part of the System Restoration.
+The Company will subsequently expand the skeleton network for form an integrated system.
+This should eventually achieve the re-establishment of the Total System or that part of the Total System which was subject to the Partial Shutdown, as the case may be.

 Return the Total System Back to Normal Operation